 - Your transportation to & from the eco-lodge

 Meals in town (as well as any alcohol you purchase or consume) will not be included, as well as breakfasts and lunches for the duration of your trip.
 Gratuity for lodge services & travel insurance is not included.

-- Passport (valid for the duration of your stay)- Insurance (covering the duration of your stay; please bring proof)
+- Insurance (covering the duration of your stay; please bring proof)